dafnifacility/cli/README.md

 # The DAFNI CLI

+## Feature Priority
+From the use cases described above, the following list of features is defined.
+These are placed in priority order, taking in to account the use cases above as well as the work required to develop each feature.

+Admin #1:
+* Log in (Log out should be automatic) - DONE
+* See own user details  - DONE
+    + User Name
+    + User UUID

+Models:
+* List all models available to user - DONE
+* Filter list of models available to user - DONE
+* View specific model latest metadata (model definition file..?) - DONE
+* View version history for specific model (format as models available list) - DONE
+* View specific historical model version metadata (format as specific model latest metadata) - DONE
+* Upload a new model - DONE

+Python packaging of CLI - DONE

+Datasets:
+* List all datasets available to user - DONE
+* Filter list of datasets available to user. - DONE
+* View specific dataset latest metadata - DONE
+* View version history for specific dataset (format as datasets available list) - DONE
+* View specific historical dataset version metadata (format as specific datasets latest metadata) - DONE
+* Download dataset data and metadata - DONE
+* Upload a new dataset - DONE
+* Update dataset metadata
+* Update dataset data files to create new version

+Deleting models and datasets
+* Delete a model - DONE
+* Delete a dataset
+* Delete a dataset version

+Workflows:
+* List all workflows available to user
+* Filter list of available workflows
+* View specific workflow metadata
+* List all workflow instances available to user
+* Filter list of available workflow instances
+* View specific workflow instance metadata
+* Create workflow (using workflow definition file)
+* Edit workflow env params and create new workflow
+* Edit workflow data slots and create new workflow

+Groups:
+* List available groups
+* Create new group
+* View group information (all users and all shared assets with their permissions)
+* Add user(s) to a group (using id numbers?)
+* Remove user(s) from a group
+* Add a dataset to a group
+* Remove a dataset from a group
+* Add a model to a group
+* Remove a model from a group
+* Edit dataset permissions
+* Edit model permissions
+* Non-admin to leave a group
+* Edit group title
+* Edit group description

+Public:
+* Request global dataset permissions change -> Making them public / private (user P.O.V)

+Admin #2:
+* Search for another users' details

+Future:
+* Visualisation features (more thought needed here on what to pass back to the user - templates perhaps?)
+* Download models (not currently implemented)
+* Request a DAFNI account (not currently implemented)
+* Admin functions
+    + (e.g adding users? or confirming accounts?)
+    + managing assets - removing/changing asset visibility?
+    + service/outage message management?
+    + (far far future) billing/accounting
+​
 ## Use Cases
 The DAFNI CLI has been identified as requirement for in the following cases:
 ### 1. CERAF project